-Nutri Life Dog Food receives the Advisor’s second-highest tier rating of 4 stars.
+Nutri Life Dog Food earns the Advisor’s second-highest tier rating of 4 stars.

-The Nutri Life product line includes three dry dog foods, each claimed to meet AAFCO nutrient profiles for all life stages.
+The Nutri Life product line includes four dry dog foods, each claimed to meet AAFCO nutrient profiles for all life stages.

 The following is a list of recipes available at the time of this review.